Generalized permutohedra, h-vector of cotransversal matroids and pure O-sequences: Generalized permutohedra

 \section{Generalized permutohedra}

-In this section, we review the generalized permutohedra and study some properties of spanning trees that we will be using in this paper.
-The contents related to generalized permutohedra follows that of \cite{Po}.
+In this section, we review generalized permutohedra and study some properties of spanning trees that we will be using in this paper.
+The content related to generalized permutohedra follows that of \cite{Po}.

-\begin{definition}[\cite{Po}] Let $d$ be the dimension of the Minkowski sum $P_1 + \cdots + P_m$.
-A \newword{Minkowski cell} in this sum is a polytope $B_1 + \cdots + B_m$ of dimension $d$ where $B_i$ is the convex hull of some subset of vertices of $P_i$.
+\begin{definition}[\cite{Po}] Let $d$ be the dimension of the Minkowski sum $P_1 + \cdots + P_n$, where $P_1,\ldots,P_n$ are convex polytopes.
+A \newword{Minkowski cell} in this sum is a polytope $B_1 + \cdots + B_n$ of dimension $d$ where $B_i$ is the convex hull of some subset of vertices of $P_i$.
 A \newword{mixed subdivision} of the sum is the decomposition into union of Minkowski cells such that intersection of any two cells is their common face.
-A mixed subdivision is \newword{fine} if for all cells $B_1 + \cdots + B_m$, all $B_i$ are simplices and $\sum dim B_i = d$. \end{definition}
+A mixed subdivision is \newword{fine} if for all cells $B_1 + \cdots + B_n$, all $B_i$ are simplices and $\sum dim B_i = d$. \end{definition}

 \begin{remark} All mixed subdivisions in our paper, unless otherwise stated, will be referring to fine mixed subdivisions. \end{remark}